gcaria/met-jobs/README.md

 pip install met-jobs[scrape]
 ```

-The code has only been tested with Python 3.8.
+The code has been tested with Python 3.8 and 3.9.

 ----